lgraff/lgraff-12704_Final_Project/index.md

 **Image with code.**

-*	Data processing
+**Data processing**

 Here, we explain how we processed the signals sampled by the sensors:

-*Temperature and humidity sensor:* this sensor outputs temperature and humidity values, and so there is not much data processing necessary.
+*Temperature and humidity sensor*: this sensor outputs temperature and humidity values, and so there is not much data processing necessary.
 The only problem we encountered was that it could give erroneous zero measures often.
 We decided to store the erroneous values as “NaN” entries, and let them be filtered by prospective data analysts.
 For the twitter summary, since we decided to use the average daily temperature and humidity, we used a special average function that did not include “Nan” values.

 *Soil moisture sensor*: after calibration (Soil Moisture Sensor Calibration Method 1 in Annex), the transfer function was included in the main code.
 The sampled values were stored, and a daily average was tweeted.